 But Matthew knew he was gay, and so did many other people.
 And like so many in the LGBT community, he faced physical and verbal abuse all throughout his life, and death.
 In 1995, during a high school trip to Morocco, he was beaten and raped, leaving him withdrawn from friends and family and battling depression and panic attacks.
 But he soldiered on, went back to school and seemed to be coming out of his depression.

 Then, just after midnight on October 7, 1998, Matthew met Aaron McKinney and Russell Henderson in a bar.
 McKinney and Henderson offered Shepard a ride in their car.
-They took him to a remote area, tied him to a fence, robbed him, pistol whipped him, tortured him, and left him to die.
+They took him to a remote area, tied him to a fence, robbed, pistol whipped, tortured him, and left him to die.
 They also found his address and decided to rob his home as well.

 Matthew Shepard never regained consciousness and was pronounced dead on October 12, 1998.

 Police arrested McKinney and Henderson shortly thereafter, finding the bloody gun as well as the victim's shoes and wallet in their truck.
-The two men had attempted to persuade their girlfriends to provide alibis.
-They used the gay panic defense, arguing that they beat, tortured and killed Matthew Shepard because he came on to them.
-They even tired to say they only wanted to rob him, not hurt him.
+The two men had attempted to persuade their girlfriends to provide alibis, and used the "Gay Panic" defense, arguing that they beat, tortured and killed Matthew Shepard because he came on to them.
+They even tried to say they only wanted to rob him, not hurt him.

 But they hurt an entire community.

 Russell Henderson pleaded guilty in April, 1999, and agreed to testify against Aaron McKinney to avoid the death penalty; he was given two consecutive life sentences.
 The jury found Aaron McKinney guilty of felony murder, and as they began to deliberate on the death penalty, Shepard's parents brokered a deal, resulting in McKinney receiving two consecutive life terms without the possibility of parole.